Okta SSO Last Login Enrichment

 ## Prerequisites

-* An active Okta integration in Veza with access pattern data collection enabled.
+* An active Okta integration in Veza with [audit logs enabled](/4yItIzMvkpAvMVFAamTf/integrations/integrations/okta.md#enable-audit-logs-for-okta).
+Audit log data is the source for `sso_last_login_at` timestamps.

 * A custom application (OAA) integration, using either API push or CSV upload.